xySaad/bindjs/docs/BINDJS-JOURNEY.md

 ## Reactivity

-First we will update the `createBindElement` function for better flexebilty
+First we will update the `createBindElement` function for better flexibility

 ```js
 export const createBindElement = (tagName, attributes = {}) => {